Honu Byron: Overview

 Warranty and Customer Support

-Honu includes a 4 year warranty to repair or replace your board for any manufacturing defects.
-For damages that are not related to the manufacturing of the board, Honu will also help you find reliable repair options to get you back on the water as quickly as possible.
+Honu includes a 2+2, 4 year warranty to repair or replace your board for any manufacturing defects.
+For the first two years, Honu will offer full warranty service for any issues with theo board.
+For the second two years, Honu will offer free repair service for any issues.
 If you decide that the Byron doesn’t suit your paddling style, Honu does have a 30-day return period for unused or like-new condition equipment.
 If you have questions about your Honu board, paddle, accessory, or need to file a warranty claim, you can reach Honu directly via phone, email, web form, or social media.

 We like to take a holistic approach to determining if a product offers a good value or not.
 We consider the MSRP, regular sale prices, performance, quality of the included items, and the warranty and customer support when making this decision.
-Because the Honu Byron does not include a paddle, the overall dollar-to-product value for the kit is reduced, but the performance of the board itself and the excellent warranty still make the Byron a very worthwhile buy.
+The Byron, along with all of Honu’s iSUPs for 2023, does not automatically include a paddle or pump in the kit.
+If you are purchasing the Byron as a second (or more!) paddleboard, this may not be a big deal, and it makes the Byron an excellent value.
+If this is your first iSUP, or you are wanting to purchase an additional pump and paddle, then it does reduce the overall value a small amount.
+But the performance of the board itself and the excellent warranty still make the Byron a very worthwhile buy.

 Overall Impressions/Review Summary